Hearts Burst into Fire

 "Hearts Burst into Fire" is a song by the Welsh heavy metal band Bullet for My Valentine.
 It was released as the second single from their 2008 album, Scream Aim Fire.
 The song was featured in the video game NHL 09.

+Fans regard the song's guitar solo as being among the best in the metalcore genre, according to Loudwire.

 Musical style

-The song was described by The Dreaded Press as "anthemic" and "the ultimate radio-friendly blend of old-school thrash instrumentation and emo songwriting."
-Conversely, IGN described the song as a "melodic pop-metal anthem" and MetalSucks as pop-punk.
+IGN described the song as a "melodic pop-metal anthem" and MetalSucks as pop-punk.

 Music video

 The video of the song is a montage of clips from the tour accompanying the album.
 It features fans displaying support for the band, many of whom display logos and tattoos featuring song names and lyrics by the band.